koyui/GPT2-From-Scratch/README.md

 ### TODO
 - ✓ Implement BBPE and build vocabulary on these reviews.
 (Tested)
 - ✓ Build GPT2 Training Framework.
+- ✓ Validation at the end of each training loop.
 - [] Try to train a model with proper hyperparameters and get a good test result
 - [] Conduct evaluations